ScooloV/bbpedia/docs/death_zone/titanic_effort.md

 Big Guys that regularly take to the Blood Bowl pitch.
 A Giant is subject to the following special rules:

-BASE SIZE AND TACKLE Z0NES
+BASE SIZE AND TACKLE ZONES
 Unlike other players, a Giant occupies not one but four squares on the pitch.
 A Giant will always occupy four squares; when they are standing up, when they are Prone and when they are Stunned.